-City Chiropractic offer DOT physical exams!
+City Chiropractic and Massage offer DOT physical exams in Andover Minnesota!
 Dr. Michael T. Johnson and Dr. Jacob J. Bohnen are trained and certified to perform DOT exams.
 They are on the National Registry of Certified Medical Examiners and are current with all guidelines that the FMCSA has set forth regarding DOT physicals.
 Find us the National Registry by clicking the link

 The DOT physical exam certifies that a driver is physically, emotionally, and mentally capable of safely operating a commercial motor vehicle.
 The exam incorporates the required medical assessment including but not limited to physical examination reviewing all systems, health history reviewing all systems, vision tests, hearing tests, blood pressure, pulse, and urine testing for specific gravity, blood, protein, and sugar.
 DOT physicals are highly regulated for the drivers’ safety.
 DOT medical examiners are specially trained to understand the regulations and prevent drivers from being inappropriately disqualified.
 If the driver passes all required testing, the driver will receive a DOT Medical Card.